 What exactly is STEM?

-Maybe you’re like me and you had heard of STEM but didn’t know exactly what is was.
+Maybe you’re like me and you had heard of STEM but didn’t know exactly what it was.

 Spring STEM Activities for Kids

-Here are 42 super fun activities to do with your kids this Spring!
-Affiliate shopping links and other resources have been linked below.
+Here are 42 super fun Spring activities to do with your kids!

 1. Test out the best paper airplane design

-Here are some paper airplane designs to get you started!
+Need more ideas?
+Take a look at these paper airplane designs to get started!

 2. Plant some flower seeds